 Technical Information about Standard Errors for Employment Cost Index Estimates

 To assist users in ascertaining the reliability of Employment Cost Index (ECI) series, standard errors of all current quarter estimates except seasonally adjusted series are made available shortly after publication of the news release.
 Standard errors provide users a tool to judge the quality of an estimate to ensure that it is within an acceptable range for their intended purpose.
-These standard errors are available in TXT and PDF format.
+These standard errors are available through the public database and in spreadsheet format.

 The ECI is derived from a sample survey and thus, it is subject to sampling errors.
 Sampling errors are differences that occur between the results computed from a sample of observations and those computed from all observations in a population.
 Estimates derived from different samples selected using the same sample design may differ from each other.
 (In the case of the ECI, the population of an estimate is an industry or occupation in a civilian, private, or state and local government economic sector.)